BenGitsCode/Qloud-Server/README.md

 server, specifically, Amazon S3.
 It allows users to add tags to to their files, and organizes the files with a folders-based filesystem.

-## THESE ARE BACK END README REQUIREMENTS DELETE AFTER USING

-A link to the deployed back-end app.
-A link to the repo for your front-end.

-The API *INSERT NOTES HERE*

 ## API end-points

 | Verb   | URI Pattern            | Controller#Action    |